tdwg/bdq/tg2/_review/docs/tutorial/index.md

 #### 8.1.3.1 Contrast with Quality Assurance.

 In contrast, in `Quality Assurance`, the focus is on filtering records based on `SingleRecord` Test outcomes.
-The mechanism for this in the Fitness for Use Framework is to define a `MultiRecord` `Measure` that returns `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`, conceptually filter out records until the `Measure` returns `COMPLETE` (the exact filtering strategy would implementation-defined).
-When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the filtered data set is fit for use with respect to the selected `Use Case`.
-Alternately, remediation couuld be applied (as in applying `Amendments` to fix problems identified by `Validations`) and filtering such that the `MultiRecord` `Measures` return `COMPLETE`, at which point the data set is fit for use with respect to the selected `Use Case`.
+The mechanism for this in the Fitness for Use Framework is to define a `MultiRecord` `Measure` that returns `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`.
+This `MultiRecord` `Measure` can be used as a completeness condition;  A `Quality Assurance` workflow may filter records until the remaining dataset satisfies that condition (the `Measure` returns `COMPLETE`).
+When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the (filtered) dataset is fit for use with respect to the selected `Use Case`.
+Alternately, remediation could be applied (as in applying `Amendments` to fix problems identified by `Validations`) and filtering such that the `MultiRecord` `Measures` return `COMPLETE`, at which point the dataset is fit for use with respect to the selected `Use Case`.
 BDQ does not specify a workflow, it fundamentally supports the representation of completeness conditions via `MultiRecord` `Measures`, and it is up to implementers to decide how to use those `Measures` in a workflow, whether for `Quality Control` or `Quality Assurance`.
-BDQ defines how to represent `Quality Assurance` conditions and outcomes, not how to implement the filtering loop.
+BDQ defines how to represent `Quality Assurance` conditions and outcomes.
+A filtering or remediation strategy is outside the scope of BDQ and would be up to an implementation.

 A related pattern occurs at the `SingleRecord` level: when fitness depends on a user-defined analytical threshold rather than a single universal rule, a `SingleRecord` `Measure` may return a numeric metric that consumers interpret relative to their `Use Case`.
 For example, [MEASURE_EVENTDATE_DURATIONINSECONDS](../terms/bdqtest/index.md#MEASURE_EVENTDATE_DURATIONINSECONDS) returns the duration (in seconds) of the time interval represented by `dwc:eventDate`; consumers can then apply a threshold (e.g., “duration ≤ 86401 seconds” for day-level precision) to decide whether an individual `SingleRecord` has sufficient temporal precision for their `Use Case`.

-#### 8.1.4 A worked example (building on VALIDATION_FOOTPRINTWKT_NOTEMPTY)

-Suppose we run `VALIDATION_FOOTPRINTWKT_NOTEMPTY` on a dataset of 10,000 records.

-A `Quality Control` workflow commonly includes at least these dataset-level measures:

-- A `MultiRecord` `Measure` that counts records where `Response.status=RUN_HAS_RESULT` and `Response.result=COMPLIANT` for `VALIDATION_FOOTPRINTWKT_NOTEMPTY`.
-- A `MultiRecord` `Measure` that counts records where `Response.status=RUN_HAS_RESULT` and `Response.result=NOT_COMPLIANT` for the same `Validation`.
-- Optionally, a `MultiRecord` `Measure` that counts `INTERNAL_PREREQUISITES_NOT_MET` outcomes (useful when prerequisites exist).

-These counts tell you, at a glance, whether the dataset is close to meeting the needs of the `Use Case`, and whether effort should be directed toward data completion, remediation, or improved ingestion/mapping.

 #### 8.1.4 A worked example (building on VALIDATION_FOOTPRINTWKT_NOTEMPTY)